-The Tulox property is located in the Cariboo region and comprises an area of 54 square kilometres that was acquired over the period of 2005 to 2007.
+The Tulox property is located in the Cariboo region.
+It covers an area of 54 square kilometres acquired over the period of 2005 to 2007.
 The Tulox property is underlain by Mesozoic volcanic and sedimentary rocks that have been intruded by Mesozoic intrusive rocks.
-These rocks have been overlain by Cenozoic volcanic and pyroclastic rocks.
-The Tulox property hosts gold and gold indicator element anomalies.
+These rocks are overlain by Cenozoic volcanic and pyroclastic rocks.
+The Tulox property hosts gold and gold indicator element anomalies, as assessed from geochemical surveys.